Riders 61-70 in our countdown of the 100 Best Road Riders of 2017

 27, Belgium, Agr2-La Mondiale

-Having shown signs of promise in the summer of 2016, Oliver Naesen was one of the most impressive performers in this year’s spring classics.
-A consistent run of top ten finishes peaked with third at E3 Harelbeke, and he even looked set to compete for victory at the Tour of Flanders before going down in a crash with Peter Sagan and Greg van Avermaet.
+Having shown signs of promise in the summer of 2016, Oliver Naesen was one of the most impressive performers in this year’s spring Classics.
+A consistent run of top-10 finishes peaked with third at E3 Harelbeke, and he even looked set to compete for victory at the Tour of Flanders before going down in a crash with Peter Sagan and Greg van Avermaet.

 67. Esteban Chaves